-The organization has already started to see the fruits of their labor.
+The organization has already started to see the fruits of its labor.

-Alaska Airlines flight attendant, Shelia Fedrick, noticed a teen with greasy blond hair on a flight from Seattle to San Francisco.
+Alaska Airlines flight attendant, Shelia Fedrick, noticed a teen with greasy blonde hair on a flight from Seattle to San Francisco.
 She said she instinctively felt something was off.

-Fredrick noticed the teen traveling with a much older, well-dressed man.
-She tried to engage them in conversation, but the man quickly became defensive.
+She tried to engage the two passengers in conversation, but the man quickly became defensive.

 “I left a note in one of the bathrooms,” Fedrick said.
 “She wrote back on the note and said, ‘I need help.'”